Unlike regular stove tops, glass stove tops take a few special steps to keep them shiny and streak-free.

 This is the quickest and least messy way to clean a glass stove.
 If you want the stove top to be perfectly shiny and not have streaks or spots, use window cleaning wipes instead of all-purpose cleaning wipes.

 It’s so easy to scratch a glass-top stove, and that’s a good way to lose your deposit.
 Be sure not to use any pot or pan that’s rough on the bottom when you cook, and don’t get in the habit of setting things on the stove when you’re not cooking.
-And don’t try to clean the stovetop with anything abrasive, be sure to use cleaning products that won’t scratch.
+Also don’t try to clean the stove top with anything abrasive, be sure to use cleaning products that won’t scratch.

-A dear friend passed along the tip of using “Bar Keeper’s Friend” for cleaning the cook top!
+A dear friend passed along the tip of using “Bar Keepers Friend” for cleaning the cook top!
 Even when it looks clean, you’ll find it has removed grease residue that you didn’t even know was there.
-It is great for cleaning pots and pans, counter-tops, and general cleaning too.
+It is great for cleaning pots and pans, countertops, and general cleaning too.
 It comes in both a powder and a liquid.
 I personally prefer the liquid, but both are wonderful.
-All the friends I’ve passed to whom I’ve this along also swear by it!
+All the friends to whom I’ve passed this along also swear by it!

 I’ve tried everything.
 The best I’ve found is plain old Brillo pads.
 If there’s a lot of burnt on crud, just saturate the pad with water, spread it on and let it sit for minute.
 Then lightly rub till clean, dry with a paper towel and then use a tiny bit of the ceramic stove top polish to give it a shine.
 The Brillo doesn’t scratch and the soap is great for dissolving crud.

-I have had a white glass-top stove for 4 years and was ready to throw it in the garbage… literally!
-I read on the internet somewhere to use Barkeepers Friend cleaner from the grocery isle that carries “comet” and things like that.
+I have had a white glass-top stove for four years and was ready to throw it in the garbage, literally!
+I read on the internet somewhere to use Bar Keepers Friend cleaner from the grocery isle that carries “Comet” and things like that.
 It saved my stove from being sent to the dump!
-My stove now looks brand new… I love it again… just sprinkle some water on… sprinkle barkeepers on while you clean up the dishes or whatever, use a sponge with a scrubber back on it and viola – stove is like brand new.
+My stove now looks brand new.
+I love it again.
+Just sprinkle some water on, sprinkle Bar Keepers on while you clean up the dishes or whatever, use a sponge with a scrubber back on it and viola – stove is like brand new.
 No razor blades, nothing.
-It’s the best… trust me, I’ve went through everything man could make in the last 4 yrs.
-This WORKS!!!
+It’s the best… trust me, I’ve went through everything man could make in the last four years.
+This WORKS!

-I use a Mr Clean Eraser.
+I use a Mr. Clean Eraser.
 Those erasers are the best cleaning item I have ever found.
-Wish I cold get a whole roll of it.
+Wish I could get a whole roll of it.

 1. Wipe up any sugary/sweet spill immediately, the sugar heats up hotter than the stove-top and can etch the glass.